 At any meeting whereat the election of director(s) is presented to the members, the Secretary shall, prior to calling for a vote, announce the names of all nominees and call for final nominations prior to the close thereof.
 Following the close of nominations, a vote shall be taken (by secret, written ballot if the number of nominations exceeds the number of seats being voted upon; otherwise by raised hand count) and the inspector of elections shall count all votes so cast (including absentee ballots).
 The nominee(s) receiving the greatest number of votes for any seat on the Board shall hold such seat until his or her successor is duly elected and qualified (unless earlier removed in accordance with these Bylaws).
 In the event there are an equal number or less of candidates on the ballot than open Board positions, the election will be considered “moot” and will be ratified by TRIT members in attendance.

-The first Directors of TRIT (as appointed by the Incorporator of TRIT) shall serve an initial term until the succeeding December.
-An entire slate of five (5) directors shall be nominated and elected at the first annual meeting of the members and at each annual meeting thereafter.
+The first Directors of TRIT (as appointed by the Incorporator of TRIT) shall serve an initial term until the succeeding September.
+An entire slate of six (6) directors shall be nominated and elected at the first annual meeting of the members and at each annual meeting thereafter.
 The person receiving the greatest number of votes for each office of director shall, upon qualification therefore, be elected to serve as director.
-All Directors will assume their duties on January 1st and serve until installation of the Board in the succeeding year.
-The 6th board seat is designated for the HEAD COACH and is not an elected position.
+All Directors will assume their duties on September 1st and serve until installation of the Board in the succeeding year.
+Board members may forfeit their position at any time.

 No compensation shall be paid to directors for their services as directors.
 Board Members may not hold a tuition compensated Committee Director Position in TRIT that offers tuition compensation.
-Employees and coaches may serve on the Board.
+Employees and coaches may serve, with voting privileges, on the Board.

 Section J. Special Meetings of the Board.